DataTalksClub/machine-learning-zoomcamp/cohorts/2024/10-kubernetes/homework.md

 ## Increase the load

 Let's see how the autoscaler reacts to increasing the load.
-To do this, we can slightly modify the existing `q6_test.py` script by putting the operator that sends the request to the credit service into a loop.
+To do this, we can slightly modify the existing `q6_test.py` script by putting the operator that sends the request to the subscription service into a loop.

 ```python
 while True: